| CHAPTER H8 THE AGE OF AQUINAS (1300 - 2nd COMING) |

 French/Babylonian pope who just wanted to get out of a political jam caused by

 his Enlightened king, Philip the Fair.
-Another French pope, Urban V, a
+Another French

-successor of Pope John XXII, built on John’s foundation: Since the ancient
+pope, Urban V, a successor of Pope John XXII, built on John’s foundation: Since

 And